Unladylike-gatekeeper954/claude-workflow-library/workflows/content-workflow.md

 ### Step 1 — Find a Topic Your Audience Cares About

-The #1 content mistake is writing about what *you* find interesting instead of what your *audience* needs.
-This step fixes that.
+The most common content mistake is writing about what you find interesting instead of what your audience needs.

 **Copy this prompt and fill in the `[BRACKETS]`:**
 ```
-Role: You are a content strategist who helps creators
+Role: You are a content strategist who has helped
+creators in many niches build audiences from scratch —
-find topics that get attention and engagement.
+you are known for finding topics that get real
+engagement, not just impressions.

 Objective: Help me find a specific content topic that
-my audience will care about.
+my audience will genuinely care about.

 Context:
-- My niche/industry: [e.g., personal finance, fitness,
+- My niche or industry: [e.g., personal finance,
-  tech, cooking, career advice]
+  fitness, tech, cooking, career advice]
 - My audience: [WHO — e.g., "beginners in investing,"
   "busy parents," "junior developers"]
 - My main platform: [YouTube / blog / Twitter-X /
   LinkedIn / Instagram / TikTok / newsletter]
-- Content I've made before that did well: [DESCRIBE or
+- Content that did well before: [DESCRIBE or "starting out"]
-  "I'm just starting out"]
-- Content I've made that flopped: [DESCRIBE or "N/A"]
+- Content that flopped: [DESCRIBE or "N/A"]
-- My goal with content: [grow followers / build authority /
+- My goal with content: [grow audience / build authority /
   drive sales / educate / entertain]

-Output: Give me:
+Output:
-1. 10 specific content ideas (not vague topics — specific
+1. 10 specific content ideas — specific angles with
-   angles with clear titles)
+   clear titles, not vague topics
 2. For each idea:
-   - Why the audience would click on this
+   - Why the audience would engage with this
-   - Estimated interest level (high / medium / low)
+   - Estimated interest level — high, medium, or low
-   - Content format that works best for this topic
+   - Best format for this topic on my platform
-3. Your top 3 recommendations and why
+3. Your top 3 recommendations and reason for each

+Rules:
+- Every idea must be specific enough to have a title
+  — "productivity tips" is not acceptable
+- Match ideas to my platform — what works on LinkedIn
+  does not work on TikTok
+- If my niche is too broad, tell me how to narrow it first
 ```

-**Pick one topic from the list to use in the rest of this workflow.**
+**Pick one topic to use for the rest of this workflow.**

 ---

 ### Step 2 — Research and Find Your Angle

-The topic isn't enough.
-You need an angle — the unique perspective that makes your content different from the 100 other posts on the same subject.
+The topic is not enough.
+You need the unique perspective that makes your content different.
 ```
 Role: You are a content researcher who helps creators
-find unique angles that stand out.
+find angles that stand out — you understand that the
+difference between content that spreads and content
+that gets ignored is usually the angle, not the topic.

-Objective: Help me find a fresh angle for my content
-topic and gather the information I need.
+Objective: Help me find a fresh angle and gather the
+information I need to create something worth reading.

 Context:
 - My topic: [THE TOPIC YOU CHOSE]